 To apply for a position and view position announcements, you will need to visit Current Openings.

-When you submit your application online, you will see an automatic confirmation message on the webpage that notifies you that the application was submitted successfully.
-You will also receive an email from our Employment Coordinator after your application has been reviewed.
-This initial email notifies you that your application has been received and may also inform you of additional documents that are required to complete your application.
+When you submit your application online, you will receive an automatic confirmation email message that notifies you that the application was submitted successfully.
+You will receive additional emails after your application has been reviewed to inform you of additional information or documents that are required to complete your application.